-(1) The Company remeasured certain deferred tax assets and liabilities based on the rates at which they are expected to reverse in the future, which is generally 21%.
-We recorded a provisional income tax benefit of \$16.2 million at December 31, 2017 related to the remeasurement of certain deferred tax balances.

-(2) The Tax Reform Act provided for a one-time transition tax on post-1986 undistributed foreign subsidiary earnings and profits ("E&P").
-The Company recognized a provisional \$3.7 million of income tax expense at December 31, 2017 related to the one-time transition tax and related repatriation.

-(3) The Tax Reform Act repealed the performance-based compensation exceptions to Section 162(m) \$1.0 million deduction limitation.
+- (1) The Company remeasured certain deferred tax assets and liabilities based on the rates at which they are expected to reverse in the future, which is generally 21%.
+We recorded a provisional income tax benefit of \$16.2 million at December 31, 2017 related to the remeasurement of certain deferred tax balances. - (2) The Tax Reform Act provided for a one-time transition tax on post-1986 undistributed foreign subsidiary earnings and profits ("E&P").
+The Company recognized a provisional \$3.7 million of income tax expense at December 31, 2017 related to the one-time transition tax and related repatriation. - (3) The Tax Reform Act repealed the performance-based compensation exceptions to Section 162(m) \$1.0 million deduction limitation.
 The Company did not provide for a provisional adjustment at December 31, 2017.

-The Company has elected to account for GILTI tax in the period in which it is incurred, and therefore has not provided any deferred tax impacts of GILTI in its consolidated financial statements for the year ended December 31, 2017, or during the quarter ended March 31, 2018.
-We have made sufficient progress in our calculations to reasonably estimate the effect on our effective tax rate.
-The adjustment increased our effective tax rate by 0.6%.
-We will continue to refine our calculations, which may result in changes to this amount.
+The Company has elected to account for global intangible low-taxed income ("GILTI") tax in the period in which it is incurred, and therefore has not provided any deferred tax impacts of GILTI in its consolidated financial statements for the year ended December 31, 2017, or during the three and six months ended June 30, 2018.
+Based upon our interpretation, the impact of GILTI on our current annual effective tax increased the rate by 0.6%.
+If future guidance differs from our interpretations, this amount may change.

-The final determination of the one-time transition tax and the re-measurement of our deferred assets and liabilities will be completed as additional information becomes available, but no later than one year from the enactment of the 2017 Tax Reform Act.
+The final determination of the one-time transition tax and the re-measurement of our deferred assets and liabilities will be completed as additional information becomes available, but no later than one year from the enactment of the Tax Reform Act.